tomita-ychr/simple-selenium-checker/README.md

 ### actions directive

 `actions` directive deals with actions such as button clicks and form inputs. `actions` wait until the specified element becomes available, like `assertions`.
-It is also possible to specify a timeout for each directive and the `Checker.DefaultTimeout` property is applied.
+It is also possible to specify a timeout property for each action, and the `Checker.DefaultTimeout` property is applied.

 #### click

-Click on the specified element such as button or link.
+Click on the specified element such as button or link, etc.

 ```js
   {actions: [